E-Sh4rk/EmeraldACE_tuto/improved-ace-env.md

 # New ACE environment

 In this tutorial, we will update your bootstraps (thanks to the hexadecimal writer) so that they become more stable and convenient.
-Then, we will create a bad egg (to use with the freezer) that will allow you to trigger ACE just by pressing L+R.
+Then, we will create a bad egg (to use with the freezer) that will allow you to trigger ACE just by pressing R.

 Finally, in the last (optional) part, we will add some more components to our ACE environment allowing the former bad egg to automatically be loaded when your save load.